PolymeshAssociation/Polymesh/contracts/nft_royalty/README.md

 ## Creating an NFT Transfer

 In order to create an NFT transfer, the `create_transfer` method must be called.
 This method needs two parameters: the details of the NFT transfer and the NFT offer details.
 This will call the `add_and_affirm_instruction` extrinsic from the `settlement` pallet, and will create an instruction containg three legs.
-One leg where `NFTTransferDetails::nft_owner_portfolio` is transferring `NFTTransferDetails::nfts` to `NFTTransferDetails::nft_receiver_portfolio`, another leg where `NFTOffer::payer_portfolio` sends `NFTOffer::transfer_price` to `NFTOffer::receiver_portfolio`, and one leg where the payer is transferring the royalty to the artist.
+One leg where `NFTTransferDetails::nft_owner_portfolio` is transferring `NFTTransferDetails::nfts` to `NFTTransferDetails::nft_receiver_portfolio`, another leg where `NFTOffer::payer_portfolio` sends `NFTOffer::transfer_price` - `royalty_amount` to `NFTOffer::receiver_portfolio`, and one leg where the payer is transferring the royalty to the artist.

 ```Rust
 /// The details of an NFT transfer.